 Chesterfield has five advantages over historic explorers:

 The ability to drill efficiently near old mines looking for mine extensions

 From Phoenican times until the mining industry halted in the mid 1970s, copper explorers in Cyprus had to rely on surface outcrops of copper mineralisation to locate ore bodies.
 They would then start to mine around the outcrop and follow the ore bodies down until they were exhausted.
 Even in the 1970s, exploration drilling was still expensive and slow.

 There was, therefore, little exploration in the vicinity of large historic mines, which provides an opportunity for a modern exploration company such as Chesterfield.
 VMS deposits such as those in Cyprus tend to form in clusters.
 Where you find one mine, there are normally others nearby.

 Using advanced techniques to track and locate deep mineralised deposits under basalt flows

 Secondly, large areas of the mineralised belt are covered by ancient sheets of basalt.
 There is, therefore, an extremely high likelihood that many ore bodies are buried under this basalt “cover”.
 Because there is no surface outcrop, previous explorers would not have been able to locate these orebodies.
 Chesterfield can use satellite analysis to analyse where faulting systems can be seen moving undercover.
 We then use geophysics to “look” under the layers of cover rock for anomalies that indicate mineralisation.
-Geophysics techniques include magnetic surveys, IP (induced polarisation) and airborne surveys such as helicopter VTEM and Mag drones.
+Geophysics techniques include several IP (induced polarisation) and Mag drones.

 A greatly improved understanding of where and faults and traps may host deposits